 A lively, joyous item, ideal as a light interlude in any concert and especially appropriate for late season/Christmas themed events with its jaunty, positive sounds.
-A great arrangement of Glazunov’s ‘Autumn’ movement from his ballet, The Seasons.
+Sue Hopkins has shown great creativity in crafting this arrangement of Glazunov’s ‘Autumn‘ movement, a bacchanale from his ballet The Seasons, hence its fondly referenced title of Autumn Bacchanale.

 Alexander Glazunov (1865 – 1936) was a Russian composer, music teacher and conductor.
 He was a child prodigy and was taught privately by Rimsky-Korsakov, who said Glazunov’s musical progress did not increase day by day but hour by hour.
 He began composing at age eleven and wrote his first symphony at age 16 in 1881 and it was premiered one year later.